Free Stuff You Can Put in a Compost Bin

 Coffee Grounds

 The next time you drive through your favorite coffee place, ask if they'll save coffee grounds for you.
 Coffee grounds are an excellent source of nitrogen for your compost pile.
+Use them in moderation though - coffee grounds used in excess can change the pH of your compost.

 A bucket of coffee grounds to be composted